Two-stage and Lagrangian Dual Decision Rules for Multistage Adaptive Robust Optimization: Literature Review

-\subsection{Literature Review}
+\section{Literature Review}

-Static robust optimization is computationally less demanding than \MSARO{}.
-As such, a number of studies attempt to find problem structures where the static optimal solution is also guaranteed to be an optimal solution of the \MSARO{} \citep{ben2004adjustable,marandi2018static,bertsimas2015tight}.
-For example, this is the case for linear \MSARO{} with constraint-wise uncertainty and a compact uncertainty set, provided that it is also linear with respect to uncertain parameters.
-In general, however, the solutions to the static and adaptive variants differ and the \MSARO{} solutions are preferable by virtue of being more flexible.
-Figure \ref{fig:literature} presents a summary of existing solution methods for obtaining exact, approximate, and dual bounds on the \MSARO{}, with methods developed specifically for two-stage adaptive robust optimization (2ARO) separately categorized.
+Figure \ref{fig:literature} presents a summary of existing solution methods for obtaining exact/approximate solutions and dual bounds for \MSARO{}, with methods developed specifically for 2ARO separately categorized.
 In the following, we briefly discuss each method and the specific problem structure it can address.